UFHCC-BCBSR/app-project-tracking/README.md

 ## 🚀 App Overview

 1. **Hosting:**
-   - Currently hosted on my BCB-SR shinyapp.io https://ufhcc-bqs.shinyapps.io/projecttrackingapp/
+   - Hosted on the BCB-SR shinyapp.io https://ufhcc-bqs.shinyapps.io/projecttrackingapp/
    - Account, token, and secret are in the repo so you should not need to authenticate before deploying.

 2. **Data Updates:**